cross-language-cpp/djinni-generator/docs/generated-code-usage.md

 The generated file `djinni_jni_main.cpp` includes a default implementation of `JNI_Onload` and `JNI_OnUnload` functions provided by the support library.

-If you are building a shared library that does not use JNI except through Djinni, this default should work well for you.
+If you are building a library that does not use JNI except through Djinni, this default should work well for you.
-If you are building a static library, or you want to provide your own implementation of `JNI_Onload` and `JNI_OnUnload`, the generation of `djinni_jni_main.cpp` can be disabled by setting `--jni-generate-main=false`.
+If want to provide your own implementation of `JNI_Onload` and `JNI_OnUnload`, the generation of `djinni_jni_main.cpp` can be disabled by setting `--jni-generate-main=false`.

 ## Objective-C / C++ Project